krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 #### An online retailer is looking for an automated solution to alert about fraudulent transactions, fake and spam accounts.
 Which solution would you recommend?

-Amazon Fraud Detector can detect online frauds with machine learning.
+Amazon __Fraud Detector__ can detect online frauds with machine learning.
 For example, this service can flag suspicious online payments, detect new account fraud and incorporate additional verification steps, account takeover detection, and so forth

 #### Apache Log4j vulnerability, which allows remote code execution and the ability to download and run arbitrary code on your servers.
 Let’s assume an issue like this vulnerability is reported and you want to assess the impact to your environment consisting of 1000s of servers and containers.
 What tools would you use to identify vulnerable systems and apply the fix?

 Use:
-- Inspector can scan hosts and container images and report Security exposures and vulnerabilities.
+- __Inspector__ can scan hosts and container images and report Security exposures and vulnerabilities.
 This tool assigns a risk score to prioritize your remediation.
-- Systems Manager Patch Manager, you can automatically patch the vulnerable systems at scale.
+- Systems Manager __Patch Manager__, you can automatically patch the vulnerable systems at scale.
 For patching container image, you may need additional CI/CD pipeline and tools to build a new image.

 The following will not help:
 - GuardDuty is an intrusion detection system that alerts about malicious activities in your environment.
 - Control Tower provides a blueprint that follows AWS security and compliance best practices and sets up a multi-account environment for you, called a Landing Zone.